 The Ph.D. takes at least three years of graduate study, including at least one year spent in residence at the University of Iowa.
 Students must pass a comprehensive examination and make a successful oral defense of their dissertation.

-Requirements for the Ph.D. include the following.
+Requirements for the Ph.D. with a major in French and Francophone world studies include the following.

 |FREN:5001||Introduction to Graduate Study||2|